cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/01_getting_started.md

 ## Administration Modes
 Shieldoo Secure Network provides administrators with the following configuration modes:
 - __Admin__ - Allows you to quickly set up your network without configuring any traffic restrictions.
 All network nodes (users or servers) can access each other by default.
-- __Admin | Expert__ - Allows advanced users to secure the network by establishing rules for filtering incoming and outgoing traffic passing between the network and its nodes (users and servers).
-To learn about how you can enable Expert Mode, see the [Access](/access_management/) Management](/access_management/) chapter.
+- __Admin__ \| __Expert__ - Allows advanced users to secure the network by establishing rules for filtering incoming and outgoing traffic passing between the network and its nodes (users and servers).
+See the [Access Management](/access_management/) chapter to learn how to enable Expert Mode.

 ## Users
 Users in a Shieldoo Secure Network are clients that can connect to servers.